School of Social and Political Science

 Current research projects:

-Principal Investigator
+Principal Investigator:

-Scottish Bairns’ Hoose Pathfinder Partnerships
+Scottish Bairns’ Hoose Pathfinder and Affiliate Partnerships

 Bairns' Hoose is a transformational, whole-system approach to delivering child protection, justice, and health support and services to child victims and witnesses of abuse and harm.
 The Scottish Government is funding several (six) Bairns' Hoose ‘pathfinders’ (2024-2025) with the aim of trialling and understanding Bairns' Hoose in different contexts across a variety of regions in Scotland.
 There will be significant learning from these sites for example understanding multi-disciplinary working in complex child protection contexts, the experience of children and their families through complex systems within the Bairns' Hoose, understanding systems change in relation to children affected by violence and maltreatment in different contexts.
 This knowledge will help inform the develop the Bairns' Hoose model nationally.